Skip to content ↓

 Course Content

-In this course students develop linguistic competence in spoken, listening and written German; they also further develop their awareness of German culture and will learn various study skills as a preparation for work and further study.
-Authentic German materials including magazines, newspapers, books and the Internet are used.
+In this course students develop linguistic competence in spoken, listening and writien German; they also further develop their awareness of German‐speaking culture and will learn various study skills as a preparation for work and further study.
+Students will use authentic German speaking materials from magazines, newspapers, books and the internet.

-Many universities also offer study abroad for a year when students can use their language skills in a working environment.
+Many universities also offer study abroad for a year when students can choose to study or work abroad.
 This is usually the students’ favourite part of the course, providing the chance to live abroad and become fully immersed in the culture.

 Specification